wralex/wralex.github.io/instructions/Editing-With-Pandoc.md

    Each of these icons will work for an area of text you've selected in the editing pane.

    The last 2 icons are standard with VS Code editing that will **Split** the editing pane or **Show More actions...**.
-You can move your mouse pointer over each icon and it will pop up with what they represent.
+You can move your mouse pointer over each icon, and it will pop up with what they represent.

 3. <input type="checkbox" />Scroll down the left pane _(edit section)_ and view
    the contents.

-   **Note** how there are unerderlined areas under various text the editor detects something not quite right with the format.
-Move your mouse pointer to one of these text spots and it will give you detail indicating what it detects.
+   **Note** how there are underlined areas under various text the editor detects something not quite right with the format.
+Move your mouse pointer to one of these text spots, and it will give you detail indicating what it detects.
 These are called **Linting** _(the process of using static code_ _analysis tool identify stylistic errors in code)_ "rules".
-This doesn't indicate a true error, just a formating rule that has become a standard.
+This doesn't indicate a true error, just a formatting rule that has become a standard.
    During the conversion of the document using Pandoc the converter doesn't always use the same rules that the Markdown Lint is using.
 This service can be useful if you would like to keep a standard.